 Common Unit Purchase Agreement - June 2009 equity offering.
-Pursuant to a common unit purchase agreement, Duncan Energy Partners repurchased 8,000,000 of our common units beneficially owned by EPO in June 2009.
-Duncan Energy Partners repurchased an additional 943,400 of our common units beneficially owned by EPO in July 2009.
-The repurchase of common units beneficially owned by EPO was reviewed and approved by both our and EPGP's respective ACG Committees.
+Pursuant to a common unit purchase agreement, Duncan Energy Partners repurchased 8,000,000 of its common units beneficially owned by EPO in June 2009.
+Duncan Energy Partners repurchased an additional 943,400 of its common units beneficially owned by EPO in July 2009.
+The repurchase of common units beneficially owned by EPO was reviewed and approved by each of the ACG Committees of EPGP and DEP GP.
 See Note 10 for additional information regarding Duncan Energy Partners' June 2009 equity offering.